Robert De Niro Claims Donald Trump Doesn’t Care How Many People Die From The Coronavirus

 — BBC Newsnight (@BBCNewsnight) May 12, 2020

 According to a report in Deadline, De Niro also shared frustration about the virus response in his city during a mid-April interview.
-The actor said that he wished the government had acted earlier and he believes that they had sufficient notice to do so.
+He said he wished the government had acted earlier and he believes they had sufficient notice to do so.
 He compared the feel of the city to the weeks following the September 11 terrorist attacks just over 18 years ago.

 De Niro did, however, have some a positive reaction to at least one elected official, namely New York Gov. Andrew Cuomo.
-The actor said he believes his state governor has “done a great job” and that the president could take note of New York’s current response to the virus outbreak.
+The actor said he believes his governor has “done a great job” and that the president could take note of New York’s current response to the virus outbreak.

-De Niro’s comments came just days after Cuomo’s appearance on The Late Show with Stephen Colbert where he confessed to being “a big De Niro fan.”
+The comments come just days after Cuomo’s appearance on The Late Show with Stephen Colbert, where he confessed to being “a big De Niro fan.”
 As The Inquisitr previously reported, Colbert asked Cuomo who he would like to play him in a movie about the COVID-19 outbreak after De Niro expressed interest in the project.